-For nearly two decades, the Law Offices of Eric Zelazny have been helping provide protection from creditor harassment, foreclosures, judgments, wage garnishments and other similar situations for individuals in the Chicago area.
-Attorney Eric Zelazny is a lawyer and CPA with in-depth knowledge of the laws around finances and collections that creditors must follow.
-Our bankruptcy attorneys provide friendly and personalized service to each client; working not only to get the creditors off your back, but to provide a permanent solution for your financial difficulties.
+For nearly two decades, Eric Zelazny of EZ Business Bankruptcy and IRS Solutions have been helping provide protection from creditor harassment, foreclosures, judgments, wage garnishments and other similar situations for individuals in the Chicago area.
+Attorney Eric Zelazny is an IRS lawyer, a bankruptcy lawyer, and CPA with in-depth knowledge of the laws around finances and collections that creditors must follow.
+Attorney Eric Zelazny provides friendly and personalized service to each client.
+Eric Zelazny of EZ Business Bankruptcy and IRS Solutions works not only to get the creditors off your back but to provide a permanent solution for your financial difficulties.

 Solutions for Creditor Harassment